dobtco/wintersmith-knowledge-base/contents/articles/screendoor/questions/managing_questions.md

 Yes.
 First, press the "View" button to visit your project's landing page.
 Then, click the "Ask a question" link in the page header.

 ![Asking a question](../images/questions_4.png)

+### Can I edit an answer and notify the person who asked the question?
+Yes.
+First, select the question from the table on the Questions page.
+Press "Remove answer," edit the answer in the text box, and press "Post answer."
+The person who asked the question will be notified by email of your new or revised answer.